 Want a bit more from your holiday in Croatia?
 The country is the perfect choice for wide range of activity holidays, a great and slightly different way of seeing the country whilst also taking on some new challenges!
 There is quite a choice of different sports that you can participate in – it’s up to you to decide how active you want to be!

-One of the easiest ways of booking yourself on a activity holiday is with Active Holidays Croatia.
-They offer 7- and 10-day holidays featuring a very wide range of activities – rafting, canoeing, canyoning, trekking, windsurfing, plus much more – and can tailor your holiday to your experience level and particular interest.
-See the link above for full details.
+One of the easiest ways of booking yourself on an activity holiday is with Explorer Club.
+They offer an 8-day itinerary featuring a wide range of activities – rafting, canyoning, quad (ATV) safari and zipline – and can tailor your holiday to your experience level and particular interest.
+Accommodation is offered in one of their range of stunning private villas, and the itinerary also includes dinner prepared by a private chef at your villa on three nights!
+See the link for full details.